 - On the 2nd Application page, click “Start” on the bottom left side of the page.

-NOTE: despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance for the course.
-In other words, it’s 100% free to apply.
-The full course fee will be due up front to register, prior to attending the course.
+NOTE: Despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance.
+There is no fee to apply to advanced-level courses.
+Since enrollment is restricted, discount fees are unavailable for these courses.

 Please note that the final refund deadline for any advanced course is one week prior to its start date.
 While waiting for permission to enroll, you may enroll in a second Writers’ Program course of your choice.
 If you are subsequently granted permission to enroll in an advanced course, you may drop your second choice course and transfer into the advanced course without penalty; however you will be responsible for any difference in course fees.